Easy Christmas Crafts: Round Paper Circles Ornament

 This one is silver and gold with a gold and white ribbon for the hanging loop.

-Here's a version in blue and fuschia with a white yarn loop as a hanger.
+Here's a version in blue and fuchsia with a white yarn loop as a hanger.

 Easy Christmas Crafts: Round Paper Circles Ornament Materials and Tools:

-- Three different colors of paper - (if the back is cardstock, the small circles can be regular weight
+Paper - three different colors - (if the back is cardstock, the small circles can be regular weight paper)

 Take a look at the simple materials and tools.